liebke/avout/README.md

 *Avout* is a Clojure library of distributed concurrency primitives (built on <a href="http://zookeeper.apache.org">ZooKeeper</a> with <a href="https://github.com/liebke/zookeeper-clj">zookeeper-clj</a>), including distributed implementations of *java.util.concurrent.lock.Lock*, *ReadWriteLock* and distributed versions of Clojure's *Atom* and *Ref*, the latter of which is built on an extensible, distributed *STM* for managing the state of remote, heterogeneous resources with the same **atomicity**, **consistency**, and **isolation** that <a href="http://clojure.org/refs">Clojure's STM</a> provides when <a href="http://clojure.org/state">managing local state</a>.

-## avout.atom design
+## Design of avout.atom

-Atomic references depend on the ability to compare-and-swap (CAS) values, meaning only set the atom to a new value if it's current value is what I expect.
+Atomic references depend on the ability to compare-and-swap (CAS) values, meaning only update the atom to a new value if it's current value is what I expect.
 Clojure's in-memory Atom uses a java.util.concurrent.atomic.AtomicReference to perform this function.

 ZooKeeper provides a mechanism for conditionally updating a node's data field based on version numbers.
 To build a CAS function, which I'll call compare-and-set-data, use the following procedure: